NicolasRoever/bargaining_experiment/README.md

 ## When Doing a New Data Collection

 - Check that you have the right participant label file in the room settings!
+- Set up the session with the right number of PLAYERS AND GROUPS